 How to Make Friends in a New State – Where to Begin Your Search

-Provided that you already have acquaintances or friends in your future city, they could be one of your reasons to move.
+If you already have acquaintances or friends in your future city, they could be one of your reasons to move.
 You can start getting to know other individuals with their help.
 While adjusting to a new place you can either throw a party for them and their friends at your place or attend social happenings to get introduced to other people.

 Believe it or not, you can also just meet people by chance.
 If you happen to browse through the books in a bookstore in one of the nice suburbs of Chicago, you can ask any person next to you if they have read the book you’re interested in or if they have any tips on something for reading.
 Word by word, you can ask them to grab a coffee together.
 Or, if you happen to see the same people over and over in your local grocery store, chances are they live in the same part of the city.

 Start by smiling at them and engaging in short conversations about the products you’re buying and other things you may have in common.
 Be the first to invite or give a phone number.
 Ask for advice and you will see how people open up and appreciate being asked for help.
 However, if you don’t see them responding to your questions in a friendly manner, it’s best to leave them alone.